sgerogia/sgerogia.github.io/_posts/2022-12-13-Stablecoin-Openbanking.md

 We are making heavy use of the [Ethereum Go][51] implementation. `go get github.com/ethereum/go-ethereum`

-In order to implement the TPP logic we outlined above, we split the code in 4 packages.
+In order to implement the TPP logic we outlined in section [Solution](#solution), we split the code in 4 packages.

 * Contract and wrapper ([`contract`][52])
 The file [`provable_gbp`][56] is an auto-generated binding from the contract's [ABI][57].
 It contains all the available contract methods and corresponding Go data structures.
+See Makefile [`generate-abi`][77] target.
 We created a wrapper around this binding ([`contract_client`][58]), which allows us to interact with the contract on our own terms.
 The key thing to note here is the [`GetSingleUseSession`][59] method.
 This makes sure that each contract call uses the next [nonce][60] and the correct gas price.